 Wind turbines are by far the most significant contributor to wind power and are commonly seen in large groups known as wind farms.
 Wind farms are the largest and fastest-growing form of renewable energy in the world.
-Currently, there are 282 gigawatts (GW) of wind power capacity installed worldwide.
-The year 2012 was a record-breaking one for wind power, with the United States adding 14.2 GW¹ and China adding 52 GW² in just one year!
+Currently, there are 744 gigawatts (GW) of wind power capacity installed worldwide.
+The year 2020 was a record-breaking one for wind power, with the United States adding 14.2 GW¹ and China adding 52 GW² in just one year!

 What are Wind Turbines and How Do They Work?